Featured Articles ➔

 Dry Skin Under Beard – Causes, and Effects

-Itchy and dry skin under the beard is not unheard of – it’s a very common problem with identifiable causes and various possible treatments.
-Recognizing the warning signs isn’t all that difficult either – usually, the skin feels very tight and rough, it might peel, form flakes, or even crack, which can lead to bleeding.
+Itchy and dry skin under your beard is not unheard of – it’s a very common problem with identifiable causes and various possible treatments.
+Recognizing the warning signs isn’t all that difficult either – usually, the skin feels very tight and rough and you start noticing beard dandruff.
+Your skin might even start to peel or even crack, which can lead to bleeding.
 Here are the main culprits for it:

-The skin on your body, face, the hair on the top of your head – all of them will dry up when washed excessively.
-This might be the most common cause of dry skin under the beard, especially if you use regular soap that contains sulfates.
+The skin on your body, face, the hair on the top of your head and your facial hair – all of them will dry up when washed excessively.
+This might be the most common cause of dry skin under the beard, and beard dandruff, for that matter, especially if you use regular soap that contains sulfates.

 The problem of dry skin might even be seasonal.
 During the winter, skin tends to get dryer because of the lower humidity in the air, and if it’s not cared for properly, it can get itchy, red, and flaky.
-Hot weather can have the same effect because of the excessive sweat that washes off the skin's natural lubricants, leading to dehydrated skin, especially if your water intake is not enough to make up for it.
+Hot weather can also be a factor.
+Excessive sweat during hot days, worsened by facial hair, will wash off the skin's natural lubricants, leading to dehydrated skin under your beard, especially if your water intake is not enough to make up for it.

 Unless you are using specialized products, the bar or liquid soap you are using probably contains strong detergents and chemicals that can irritate the skin and dry it up.
-The most common ingredients you should avoid are sulfates, which are strong cleaning agents that strip the skin of its natural oils.
+The most common ingredients you should avoid are sulfates, which are strong cleaning agents that strip the skin of its natural oils and may worsen beard dandruff.
 Combined with overwashing, the oil glands are not allowed to produce more sebum and heal the skin.

 High levels of stress mess with body hormones, which, in time, can cause excess oil.
 Since there is a lot of hair covering the skin, the oil clogs the pores, leading to infection and irritation.
 Stress hormones might also delay hair growth.